bechardj/lc-tool/README.md

 ### Adding Images To 'Capture'

 All you need to do is add image files with the desired naming convention to the ingest directory.
 Image files should have the extension "jpeg", "jpg", or "png".
 If you have a pdf, you should export it to separate images (use a tool like `pdfimages`), When you load `http://localhost:8091` in your browser, all image files in this folder will be copied over to a directory with the same file name in the output folder.
 An `imageJob.json` file will also be generated.
 This contains the raw data from the capture.
-JSON is easily interchanged between Java, JavaScript, Python, etc.- so it makes sense as a means to store it.
+JSON is easily interchanged between Java, JavaScript, Python, etc.- so it makes sense as a means to store it in this format.
 When you open an image in the web app, image data will be loaded from this `imageJob.json` file.

 An `archive` directory is also created.
 Every time you save the capture data in the web app, a backup of the previous `imageJob.json` is stored here.
 Think of it as an insurance policy in case something goes wrong.